hvianna/audioMotion-analyzer/readme.md

 `setDrawCallback( func )`

-Sets a function to be called after audioMotion finishes rendering the canvas.
+Sets a function to be called after audioMotion finishes rendering each frame of the canvas.
 If *func* is undefined or not a function, clears any function previously set.

 For convenience, `canvas`, `canvasCtx` and `pixelRatio` are passed as arguments to the callback function.